vntr-admin/combiner/README.txt

         -assortivity p
             calculates the assortivity of the friendship graph with probability p.
-            In log lines where no check occurrs, it is reported as -99.
+            In log lines where no check occurs, it is reported as -99.
             0 <= p <= 1.
 Default is 1 (always).
             Note that assortivity is not a function of the type, and should be the same for all runs at the same point.